ldb358/local_sync/README.md

 }
 ```

+The client will respond with an r bit and then the server will start the download
-followed by 1000 byte packets containing the file
+by sending the file in 1024 byte packets containing the file

 The server can receive packets of the form:

 ```